WCMp PDF Invoice

 Revenue sharing mode – Vendor Commission Vs Admin Fees

-Some examples of Admin Fees mode
+Examples of Admin Fees

 - You charge a fixed sum of $5(per unit) plus 10% of the transaction value from each sale and pay rest to the vendor.